 Making our way to the Airbnb, I was instantly captivated by the vibrant greens of the open fields and the cottage houses that lined the streets.
 With their beautiful stonework, large front yards and colourful flowers that lined the porches, they were some of the cutest houses I’d ever seen, and I could instantly imagine myself inside, warm and cosy drinking tea by a roaring fire, either writing or reading away.

 Arriving at our accommodation, it was more modern than the cottage style I had been admiring during our walk, but still really cute.
 When it came to our room though, well there’s only one way to describe it… small.
 Teeny tiny small.
 Images of the show tiny houses flashed through my mind, only this was the tiny room edition.
-An attic room in design, I can’t even remember the amount of times we bumped our heads walking from the bed to the bathroom or the single reading chair.
-I even had to crouch to fit under the shower head.
+An attic room in design, I can’t even count the amount of times I bumped my head walking from the bed to the bathroom or the single reading chair.
+I even had to crouch to fit under the shower head, which was almost comical.
 At 160cm tall, if I can’t stand upright in the space then I’m not sure who can.
-Nothing at all like its advertisement… again this was probably the universe telling me I should have stayed home.
+Nothing at all like its dreamy spacious advertisement… again this was probably the universe telling me I should have stayed home.

 Day One… pre St Patricks Day exploring